erodrigufer/erodrigufer.github.io/content/blog/1-dependency-management-fatigue.md

 Some of the worst offenders in this respect were `wouter` (a React router package) and `TanStackQuery` (which I was using to fetch, cache and manage state from the backend).
 `wouter` is, as of December 2024, at major version 3, while `TanStackQuery` is at major version 5.

-I wasn't using these packages for minor stylistic features in my webapp, they were fundamental for the proper working of my webapp.
+I wasn't using these packages for minor, stylistic features in my webapp, they were fundamental for the proper working of my webapp.
 If they broke, my webapp fatally broke as well, i.e. no more data fetching from the backend and no more correct routing.
 There was nothing similar to _progressive enhancement_ in this case.